dstracquadanio/REACTO_Week6/README.md

 ### Discussion on step 3: The browser establishes a TCP connection with the server

 They might jump straight to an HTTP request here which would be correct but it's good to introduce some nuance about that process.
 Ask them to think about to WebSockets and HTTP.
 Those protocols are using something.
 TCP is that thing.
-Think of TCP as an "open tunnel" that connects to our server
+Think of TCP as an "open tunnel" that connects to our server.

 ### Discussion on Step 4: The browser sends an HTTP request to the server